 US seeks to privatise mortgage giants a decade after market meltdown

-[WASHINGTON] A decade after the mortgage bubble burst sparking the Great Recession, President Donald Trump wants to privatise two financial linchpins of the multi-trillion-dollar American housing sector.
+A DECADE after the mortgage bubble burst sparking the Great Recession, US President Donald Trump wants to privatise two financial linchpins of the multi-trillion-dollar American housing sector.

 "In their current form, Fannie and Freddie are still too big to fail," Mr Mnuchin told lawmakers, saying their size and importance created liabilities for the financial system that could require another unpopular taxpayer bailout.